Kristy Woodson Harvey: In life — and in tennis — sometimes love means everything - Salisbury Post

 The next day we wore those Hornet t-shirts to school proudly again.
 But I think what that loss taught us is that it might sound cool to say that love means nothing.
 But when it comes to sport, to passion, to friendship and camaraderie, maybe that isn’t exactly true.
 All those hot summer afternoons we spent preparing for a new season, the long hours of bus rides where we shared secrets and laughed until our stomachs hurt, the way a group of girls cheered each other on and stuck together no matter what… Well, I have to think that was love, maybe some of the truest we’ll ever know.
 And, no matter what those shirts said, it meant everything.

+Kristy Woodson Harvey is an author and Rowan County native.
 This column originally appeared in Parade magazine.

 Byron York: The great Democratic panic